-2. Talk To Your Pet's Vet: Talk to your veterinarian about traveling with a pet who doesn't like to travel.
-They can recommend behavior modification tactics or medication that might lessen the stress of travel.
+Check with your veterinarian's office to make sure your pet is up-to-date on his vaccines.
 Depending on your new address, your pet may also need additional vaccinations, medications, and health certificates.
-In addition, be sure to get a copy of all your pet's medical records for your pet's new vet.
+In addition, if you don't have access to your pet's medical records online, be sure to get a copy of them for your pet's new vet.

 5. Maintain Normal Routine: Pets are creatures of habit and love routine.
 Do your best to not throw off their routine by gradually packing over a period of time.
 The less commotion and more normalcy, the better!

 Check with your veterinarian and the airline if your pet will be flying.
 The airline will require a health certificate issued by your vet.
 You'll also want to purchase an appropriate airline approved pet carrier.
 Be sure you take the time to familiarize your pet with it at least one month prior to travel.
-Visit our Airline Pet Policies page to familiarize yourself with the rules specific to the airline you are flying.
+Visit our Airline Pet Policies page to review the rules specific to the airline you are flying.
 For more on safe air travel, see Pet Travel Tips for Flying.

 Even though moving is typically a crazy and hectic time for you, it's important to keep yourself as calm and relaxed as possible.
 We all know that our pets sense our energy and when we're amped up, they get stressed.
 So, whatever works for you to keep your sense of calm, do it!